RubenPera/Device-Drivers/paper/md/research_questions.md

 - How will a synchronization-server be build?
   - How will the synchronization-server save the data of the finite-state machines?
   - How will the synchronization-server determine the next action for the finite-state machines?

-- How will the communication between processes take place under Minix?
+  - How will the synchronization-server determine the finite-state machines that will execute an action?
-  - How can messages be send between processes under Minix?
-  - How can memory be shared between processes under Minix?

 - How will the communication between a finite-state machine and the synchronization-server take place?
   - How will a finite-state machine send their status to the synchronization-server?